TulasiBodduluri/first-repo/README.md

 # first-repo
-practice for lab1 and assignment1
+practice for creating a repository